CiscoDevNet/NX-SDK/README.md

    - Ensure that the name of the custom application does not collide with any existing Native Nexus applications.
    - For custom applications to be started in VSH, please name the application as one word containing alphabets.
    - ENXOS Built Environment is Mandatory for Custom Applications to be started in VSH.
-   - ENXOS SDK docker image already has NX-SDK V1.0 installed in (/NX-SDK).
+   - ENXOS SDK docker image already has NX-SDK v1.0.0 installed in (/NX-SDK).
 To get latest versions do a git pull.
-   - Soon a script will be provided to auto-generate RPM package for custom applications to be started in VSH.
    - On Dual-Sup make sure that RPM package is installed on both Active and Standby Supervisors.
 If not installed on standby, then on system switchover, custom Applications may not be started.
    - An NX-SDK csutom Application can be started from VSH only if it is installed through RPM Package.
    - For NX-SDK Python application to be started in VSH, place ```#!/isan/bin/nxpython``` in the first line of python application.
    - For NX-SDK Python application to be started in BASH, use ```/isan/bin/python``` to run the application as it sets the necessary environment needed to run python Apps in BASH.
-   - Perform all NXSDK related initializations in one thread.
+   - Perform all NX-SDK related initializations in one thread.
 Refer to sample example custom applications for sample template and usage.

 </content>